carbon-language/carbon-lang/mlir/docs/PassManagement.md

 }
 ```

-Using the `gen-pass-doc` generator, we can generate markdown documentation for
+Using the `gen-pass-doc` generator, markdown documentation for each of the
-each of our passes.
-See [Passes.md](Passes.md) for example output of real MLIR
+passes can be generated.
+See [Passes.md](Passes.md) for example output of real
-passes.
+MLIR passes.

 ### Tablegen Specification

 The `Pass` class is used to begin a new pass definition.
 This class takes as an
-argument the command line argument to attribute to the pass, as well as an
+argument the registry argument to attribute to the pass, as well as an optional
-optional string corresponding to the operation type that the pass operates on.
+string corresponding to the operation type that the pass operates on.
+The class
-It contains the following fields:
+contains the following fields:

-*   summary
+*   `summary`
     -   A short one line summary of the pass, used as the description when
         registering the pass.
-*   description
+*   `description`
     -   A longer, more detailed description of the pass.
 This is used when
         generating pass documentation.
-*   dependentDialects
+*   `dependentDialects`
-    -   A list of strings that are the Dialect classes this pass can introduce.
+    -   A list of strings representing the `Dialect` classes this pass may
+        introduce entities, Attributes/Operations/Types/etc., of.
-*   constructor
+*   `constructor`
-    -   A piece of C++ code used to create a default instance of the pass.
+    -   A code block used to create a default instance of the pass.
-*   options
+*   `options`
     -   A list of pass options used by the pass.
-*   statistics
+*   `statistics`
     -   A list of pass statistics used by the pass.

 #### Options

-Options can be specified by the `Option` and `ListOption` classes.
+Options may be specified via the `Option` and `ListOption` classes.
 The `Option`
-class takes the following fields:
+class takes the following template parameters:

 *   C++ variable name
     -   A name to use for the generated option variable.
 *   argument
-    -   The command line argument of the option.
+    -   The argument name of the option.
 *   type
     -   The C++ type of the option.
 *   default value